Automattic/wp-calypso/client/data/README.md

 Persistence opt-out when using `react-query` is necessary in some cases.
 You can achieve that in two ways:

-- Dumb opt-out, where you pass a boolean to the `persist` property:
+- Simple opt-out, where you pass a boolean to the `persist` property:

 ```js
 function MyComponent() {